akesling/turntable/README.rst

 - Creation/insertion of a node creates a new partition once node is initialized.
     - An insertion of a node Q between A and B would result in A and B splitting their respective element-sets and "migrating" those portions to Q which it has now been allotted by the new partitioning scheme.
 At the same time as this migration is occurring, A and B are sharing their core element-set with Q for replication.
 NOTE that these are not mutually exclusive.
 Q will end up storing _all_ data from the element sets of A and B, but some will be marked as Q's data and some marked as A's or B's.
 Thus, upon inserting a node, the entirety of A's and B's element sets may be transmitted to Q with "migration marking" occurring either before or after transmission (it should also be noted that all three nodes must be aware of who "owns" a given element after insertion is complete).

-- Upon node deletion/failure, its element-set is divvied up and merged into its neighbors core element-sets.
+- Upon node deletion/failure, its element-set is divvied up and merged into its neighbors' core element-sets.
 When deletion/failure occurs, the neighbors must also share their element sets as is done upon insertion.
     - This "divvying" is done by splitting the set along the new hash-table bounds.
 Note that each node already retains the full element set... it must now mark those elements within its partition block as part of its element-set and move those which are not into the appropriate neighbors replicant-set.

 - Thus the only times when an element is deleted are upon node insertion or an explicit delete call.